-Our adventure museum contains a unique collection of exhibits from all eras of transport development.
-More than 150 systems and devices, ranging from wheels to high-tech equipment, can not only be viewed up close during a visit, but also experienced in full function.
-Visitors are allowed to put the conveyor technology into operation and have to lend a hand themselves when a lift is set in motion or a fictitious river is to be crossed with a gondola.
+Our adventure museum contains a unique collection of exhibits from all eras of transportation development.
+Over 150 systems and devices, ranging from wheels to high-tech systems, can not only be viewed up close, but also experienced in full operation.
+Visitors are allowed to put the conveyor technology into operation and have to lend a hand themselves when setting an elevator in motion or crossing a fictitious river with a gondola.

-The largest installations and exhibits include a letter sorting machine and a shoe sorter from the USA.
-Numerous teddy bears, rabbits and other funny plush figures do laps around the museum on a roller coaster, among other things, and are not only exciting for the little visitors to discover.
-In addition to a variety of different conveyor systems, often provided by generous companies, the Fördertechnik Museum Sinsheim also displays a collection of its own creative installations, such as a climbing mobile equipped with footballs and a wild volleyball game – balls flung up by numerous compressed air cannons, similar to a water game.
+The largest installations include a letter sorting machine and a shoe sorter from the USA.
+Numerous teddy bears, rabbits and other funny plush figures ride around the museum on a roller coaster, among other things, and are not only exciting for young visitors to discover.
+In addition to a variety of different conveyor systems, often provided by generous companies, the Sinsheim Adventure Museum also displays its own creative installations, such as an ascending mobile equipped with footballs and a wild volleyball game – balls that are thrown up by numerous pneumatic cannons, similar to a water feature.

 However, the Fördertechnik Museum in Sinsheim is not only a place of technology, but also a place full of emotions.
 In addition to the fascinating exhibits, there are other masterpieces such as sculptures of steel horses and life-size cows that move with a motor drive and bring their limbs to life in an almost living way.
 This interplay of art and technology gives the museum a unique atmosphere that captivates visitors.

-But it is not only the moving sculptures that are impressive; the oldest pieces in the museum in Sinsheim also have a very special story to tell.
-A 200-year-old ladder wagon from Romania lets visitors immerse themselves in times gone by and conveys a feeling for the means of transport of past generations.
-Nearby is a good 120-year-old, fully functional mill lift that still masters its craft and amazes its visitors with its technical precision.
+But it’s not just the moving sculptures that are impressive; the oldest pieces in the museum in Sinsheim also have a very special story to tell.
+A 200-year-old wagon from Romania takes visitors back in time and gives them a feel for the means of transportation used by past generations.
+Nearby is a 120-year-old, fully functional mill elevator that still masters its craft and amazes visitors with its technical precision.

-The Fördertechnik Museum in Sinsheim is located near Heidelberg and Heilbronn and is easily accessible via the A6 motorway.
-You will recognise the Fördertechnik Museum by its two landmarks: The giant pipe, which points the way into the museum, and carriage 5 of the Wuppertal suspension railway, which was taken out of service in 2017 and has since served the Fördertechnik Museum as a walk-in visitor attraction.
+The Fördertechnik Museum – an experience for the whole family – in Sinsheim is located near Heidelberg and Heilbronn and is easily accessible via the A6 highway.
+You will recognize the Fördertechnik Museum by its two landmarks: The giant pipe, which points the way into the museum, and carriage 5 of the Wuppertal suspension railroad, which was decommissioned in 2017 and has since served the Fördertechnik Museum as a walk-in visitor attraction.